DhakalAmrit/dhakalamrit.github.io/index.md

 _Key Skills: Matlab, Python (PyTorch, scipy, sklearn), Battery SOH & RUL estimation_

-This shows the progress report on the Master Thesis following the battery cycling experiments and AI based model especially IPEformer which is the use of lightweight start-of-art time series transformer for battery SOH and RUL estimation.
+This shows the progress report on the Master Thesis following the battery cycling experiments and AI based model especially IPEformer which is the lightweight state-of-art time series transformer (TST) for battery SOH and RUL estimation.
 - It also shows the battery cycling experiments on 2200 mAh cyclindrical cells conduted in lab.
 - There are four other dataset used for model validation on public dataset as well.
 - 67 Handcrafted feature extraction for all five datasets using matlab.